smarter-vlm/smarter/README.md

- This is the step-by-step code I am working with to architect and train the vlm reasoners step by step for the final project DL 7643.
+ This is the step-by-step code for my path to architect and train the vlm reasoners for the final project DL 7643.
 PRs and Comet runs for all changes.

 Experiment tracked in CometML